← Back to Stories

 Details reported by only one source:

-- Moore described a 'persistent media campaign' that '[painted] complex issues in black and white' and 'driven a discourse of division'.
+• Moore accused a 'persistent media campaign' of driving division by 'painting complex issues in black and white' and demanded outlets present issues more responsibly.

-- Moore mentioned the decision was made 'coinciding with the week of the first hearing block of the Royal Commission on Antisemitism and Social Cohesion in Australia'.
+• Moore mentioned the decision was made during the week of the first hearing block of the Royal Commission on Antisemitism and Social Cohesion in Australia.

 Source Articles